Ellen Jones (footballer)

-Ellen Jones (born 10 November 2002) is a professional footballer who plays as a midfielder for Sunderland in the FA Women's Championship.
+Ellen Jones (born 10 November 2002) is a professional footballer who plays as a midfielder for Women's Super League 2 club Wolverhampton Wanderers.

 Club career

 Bristol City

 Jones made her first team debut in the FA Women's League Cup as a 66th-minute substitute in a 4–2 win over Crystal Palace on 5 November 2020.
 She made her first appearance in the FA Women's Super League against Manchester City on 7 November 2020, again as a substitute, when she replaced Emma Bissell after 68 minutes.

 Leicester City

 On 8 September 2022, Jones was announced at Leicester.
 She made her debut in the FA Women's League Cup against Blackburn Rovers on 2 October 2022.

 Loan to Coventry United

 In January 2023, Jones was loaned to FA Women's Championship club Coventry United.
 She made her league debut against Bristol City on 15 January 2023.

 Sunderland

 On 1 August 2023, Jones was announced at Sunderland after a successful trial.
 She made her league debut against London City Lionesses on 27 August 2023.
 Jones scored her first league goal against Reading on 15 October 2023, scoring in the 44th minute.